 The real estate agent is a commercial service provider and this profession is not ´protected´ in Spain.
-So, make sure that you´re dealing with a professional company, preferably by objective referrals.
-Don´t sign any exclusivity contract and better not let yourself be pushed by ´other potential buyers´.
+So, make sure that you´re dealing with a professional company, preferably by objective, external referrals and better not let yourself be pushed by ´other potential buyers´.
 Also it´s best to not choose the regular lawyer that the real estate agent recommends you because this lawyer might be less independent than he should be.

 Click here for the other chapters of ´LEGAL ADVICE BUYING HOUSE IN ANDALUSIA´.